neuralmagic/sparsezoo/README.md

 ### License

-The project is licensed under the [Apache License Version 2.0](https://github.com/neuralmagic/sparsezoo/blob/main/LICENSE).
+The project is licensed under the [Apache License Version 2.0](./LICENSE).

 ## Community

 ### Contribute

 We appreciate contributions to the code, examples, integrations, and documentation as well as bug reports and feature requests!
-[Learn how here](https://github.com/neuralmagic/sparsezoo/blob/main/CONTRIBUTING.md).
+[Learn how here](./CONTRIBUTING.md).

 ### Join

 For user help or questions about SparseZoo, sign up or log in: **Deep Sparse Community** [Discourse Forum](https://discuss.neuralmagic.com/) and/or [Slack](https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ).
-We are growing the community member by member and happy to see you there.
+We are growing the community member by member and are happy to see you there.

-You can get the latest news, webinar and event invites, research papers, and other ML Performance tidbits by [subscribing](https://neuralmagic.com/subscribe/) to the Neural Magic community.
+You can get the latest news, webinar, event invites, research papers, and other ML Performance tidbits by [subscribing](https://neuralmagic.com/subscribe/) to the Neural Magic community.

 For more general questions about Neural Magic, please fill out this [form](http://neuralmagic.com/contact/).